|Jeffrey M. Capaccio

 California State University, Sacramento

-Josh has a long history as a business entrepreneur and a social entrepreneur.
-He is the co-founder and General Partner of New Cycle Capital, an early stage venture capital firm working with entrepreneurs who want to want to change the world.
+Josh, the CEO of big data IP litigation and analytics firm Lex Machina, has a long history as a business and social entrepreneur.
 New Cycle’s investments include OPower, Renewable Funding, PeoplePower, GoalSpring, Saber es Poder, and Terrapass.
 Josh is a National leader in clean energy policy as well as clean energy investing.
 He is a co-founder of both Cleantech for Obama and the Clean Economy Network.
 Previously he was at Redpoint Ventures, DCM, McKinsey & Co, Netscape, and Agile Software.
 He was the 2nd employee at EarthWeb, which went public in 1998.
 In 2000 Josh founded Full Circle Fund and continues to serve as Board Chair.
 He was recently project lead in building GreenCitiesCalifornia.org.
 For the last six years he has been on the Board of Full Circle Fund, One Economy, and is Treasurer of the Board of Trustees for the University of California at Merced.
 He has a MBA and JD from Stanford and serves on the Advisory Board for the Stanford Business School Fund.

 Jeffrey Capaccio is of counsel in the Litigation Practice Group of Carr & Ferrell.
 Mr. Capaccio specializes in complex business litigation, intellectual property litigation, public policy counseling and international law.
 Multiple trials, as well as hundreds of arbitrations and mediations across a broad range of areas including complex commercial disputes, professional liability, and general liability matters, have allowed Mr. Capaccio to hone a practical, results-oriented approach for his clients.